fiolj/sparta/doc/Section_packages.rst

 FFT_LIB variables.
 Supported external FFT libraries that can be specified include FFTW2, FFTW3, and MKL.If no FFT library is specified in the Makefile, SPARTA will use the internal KISS FFT library that is included with SPARTA.
-See the see discussion in doc/Section_start.html#2_2 (step 6).
+See the see discussion in :numref:`start-step-6`: :ref:`start-step-6`.